Easy Boursin Tomato Pasta (Viral TikTok Recipe, But Better)

 - 3 cups cherry (or grape) tomatoes

-- 1 5.2oz round Boursin cheese
+- 1 5.2–oz round Boursin cheese (I prefer garlic and herb)

-- 1/4 cup extra virgin olive oil
+- 1/4 cup extra-virgin olive oil

-- 10oz short-cut pasta
+- 10–oz short-cut pasta

 - 3/4 cup starchy pasta water

-- 3 cups chopped fresh spinach (optional)
+- 3 cups spinach, chopped (optional)

-- Fresh basil, chiffonade
+- Fresh basil, chiffonade *see note

 Instructions

-Scoop into bowls and top with more fresh basil, grated parmesan cheese and fresh cracked black pepper if desired!
-MUAH.
-Doesnโt get much easier or tastier than this my lovelies.
+- Scoop into bowls and top with more fresh basil, grated parmesan cheese and fresh cracked black pepper if desired!

 Notes